Baruch Marzel: Biography

-Marzel was born in 1959 in Boston, Massachusetts, and emigrated to Israel with his family when he was six weeks old, settling in Jerusalem's Bayit Vegan neighbourhood.
+Marzel was born in 1959 in Boston, Massachusetts, and emigrated to Israel with his family when he was 6 weeks old, settling in Jerusalem's Bayit Vegan neighbourhood.
 Although his father Shlomo was a respected educator who did not deal much with politics, Baruch joined Kahane's Jewish Defense League at age 13.
 He gave up his US citizenship when he ran for the Knesset.
 He served in the IDF Armored Corps and fought in the 1982 Lebanon War, participating in battles along the Beirut-Damascus highway, after which he served in the United States as a representative for Sar-El.
 Marzel and his wife Sarah have nine children.

 Political activism

-From his youth, he participated in the Kach movement, and for nearly a decade, he served as its spokesperson.
-Marzel was elected head of the Kach movement's secretariat, after Kahane was assassinated in New York.
-A splinter group from Kach, Kahane Chai, was led by Kahane's son Binyamin Ze'ev Kahane.